espressif/esp-iot-solution/components/zero_detection/README.md

 After creating a new zero detection object by calling function `zero_detect_create()`, the zero detection object can create many events.

+Afterward, users can register the interrupt by calling function `zero_detect_register_cb()`,

+Note: The prefix `IRAM_ATTR` should be added before registering the user-written interrupt function.

 List of supported events:
  * SIGNAL_FREQ_OUT_OF_RANGE
  * SIGNAL_VALID